Are there admission requirements for the program?

 You will also have access to Acadia's fitness facilities and many other student resources on campus.

-Does the TESOL certificate qualify me to teach in a LINC Program?
+Does the TESOL Program qualify me to teach in a LINC Program?

 Yes, provided you also hold a university degree.
-Though individual LINC training centres will have different hiring criteria, in general they will require a university degree and a TESOL certificate.
-Since our TESOL certificate is accredited by TESL Canada, it exceeds the minimum requirements of most LINC training centres for the certificate component.
+Though individual LINC training centres will have different hiring criteria, in general they will require a university degree and TESL teacher training accreditation.
+Since our TESOL program is accredited by TESL Canada, it exceeds the minimum requirements of most LINC training centres for the accreditation component.

 More information on the LINC program can be found here.